The IIC’s annual Communications Policy and Regulation Week comprises our flagship events:

 Between 1999 and 2004 Dr Lovelock built and ran China’s leading IT research consultancy.
 Prior to that, Peter worked at the ITU in Geneva.

-Robert Mourik joined the joined the Commission for Communications Regulation (ComReg) as Commissioner in 2019.
+Robert Mourik is Chairperson, the Commission for Communications Regulation (ComReg).

 Mr Mourik has almost thirty years’ experience in the telecoms sector, as an industry executive and as Government official.